Table of Contents

 - The NordicTrack RW900 and RW700 have front-facing speakers that give you premium sound.
 They register at 30 watts of power so you can enjoy listening to the instructor without straining to hear them.

-- The RW600 has two 2-inch digitally enhanced speakers, but there is no information about the output.
+- The RW600 has two 2-inch digitally enhanced speakers.

 - All NordicTrack rowers have Bluetooth connectivity, so you can enjoy your own Bluetooth headphones, fitness devices, fitness watches, etc.